stone-payments/stoneco-guidelines/backend/python/README.md

 #### 14.2 Input

-Python have a function to read from console inputs and it can interact with user.
+Python have a function to read from console inputs and it can be used to interact with the user.
 The name of the function is raw_input() in Python 2 and input() in Python 3.
-This function will read line until the user press enter, it will transform to string.
+This function will read lines until the user press enter and it will transform the lines to string.
 Example:

 ```python